Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 \subsection{Results}

-We summarize our main results in this section. \begin{theorem}[Informal] Assuming the quantum hardness of the Learning With Errors problem, there exists classical obfuscation for (classically-described) pseudo-deterministic quantum circuits in the classical oracle model. \end{theorem} Along the way, as a tool for our obfuscation scheme, we build the first publicly-verifiable QFHE scheme for pseudo-deterministic circuits. \begin{theorem}[Informal] Assuming the quantum hardness of the Learning With Errors problem (resp. plus an appropriate circular-security assumption), there exists a leveled (resp. unleveled) publicly-verifiable quantum fully-homomorphic encryption scheme with classical encryption of classical messages that supports homomorphic evaluation of pseudo-deterministic circuits in the classical oracle model. \end{theorem}
+We summarize our main results in this section. \begin{theorem}[Informal] Assuming the quantum hardness of the Learning With Errors problem, there exists classical obfuscation for (classically-described) pseudo-deterministic quantum circuits in the classical oracle model. \end{theorem} Along the way, as a tool for our obfuscation scheme, we build the first publicly-verifiable QFHE scheme for pseudo-deterministic circuits. \begin{theorem}[Informal] Assuming the quantum hardness of the Learning With Errors problem (resp. plus an appropriate circular-security assumption), there exists a leveled (resp. unleveled) quantum fully-homomorphic encryption in the classical oracle model, with the following properties. \begin{itemize} \item Classical encryption of classical messages. \item Succinct, classical, and public verification of evaluation for pseudo-deterministic circuits. \end{itemize} \end{theorem}

-Our main technical workhorse is the first publicly-verifiable Pauli functional commitment scheme with \emph{classical keys}, which we describe in some detail in Section \ref{subsec:techniques}.